 Policy Env 6: Heritage assets of local historical and architectural interest - has been renumbered Policy Env 7 and renamed non-designated heritage assets (NDHA) - buildings and structures in line with NPPF terminology.
-The buildings and structures identified are the same as in the Made Neighbourhood Plan.
+The building and structure identified is the same as in the Made Neighbourhood Plan, and the two NDHAs within the Leicestershire Historic Records added for completeness.